 This course is an integration of literature, the writing process, and grammar.
-Literary genres including the short story, novel, poetry, and drama are covered.
+Literary genres including short stories, novels, poetry, and drama are covered.
 Sustained silent reading, vocabulary, and a journal are covered.
 An introductory speech unit and research composition is also required.